 - Ask the audience a question

 - Include calls to action (CTAs)

 For more on how to boost engagement, click here.

-To maximise your exposure and potential engagement, you have to take Edgerank into consideration.
+To maximize your exposure and potential engagement, you have to take EdgeRank into consideration.

 EdgeRank is Facebook’s algorithm for deciding when and if a post appears to a specific user.
 The more a user has interacted with a page, the more likely it is to appear in their feed.